Composition, arranging, songwriting and production

 - Synchronising music and film/dramatic subtext

 I use Finale for notation and Cubase or Reaper for production, together with a whole host of other music software.
 I will help students navigate today’s very complex world of music technology and composition and help them demystify the whole process in order to feel confident and secure in their own musical choices.
-Whatever path students wish to follow – complex production, classical symphonic writing, solo instrumentals, experimental electronica or just putting down simple pop songs as vocal melodies with guitar chords – I can guide them expertly to develop their skills and free their creativity.
+Whatever path students wish to follow – complex production, classical symphonic writing, solo instrumentals, experimental electronica or just putting down simple pop songs as vocal melodies with chords – I can guide them expertly to develop their skills and unlock their creativity.